openshift/ci-docs/content/en/docs/architecture/ci-operator-internals/observer-pods.md

 echo "I'm going to silently observe your test"
 {{< / highlight >}}

-The final folder content wuold be, in this case:
+The final folder content would be, in this case:
 - `observer-observer.yaml`
 - `observer-commands.sh`

 ## Execution Model
-Observers are started before any test from the `pre:` chain does and they keep staying alive till the last step from the `test:` chain completes.
+Observers are started before any test from the `pre:` chain starts and they stay alive until the last step from the `test:` chain completes.

-When an observer fails, its failure will be reported inside logs and jUnit files but the test will keep going without being affected at all.
+When an observer fails, its failure will be reported inside logs and jUnit files, but the test will keep going without being affected at all.

 When the last test from `test:` chain finishes, observers are going to be deleted by Kubernetes: see [here](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination) for more details on how pods termination works.
 After the test completes, no 'observer pods' pods will be found inside `ci-op-xxxx` namespace.